 What does it cost to keep our Parishes nice?
 Click Here

-The council currently has four vacancies and is in serious need of more councillors.
-Please contact the Parish Clerk if you are interested in representing your local community by email: Parish.Clerk@Tivetshall.org.uk
+The council currently has two vacancies.
+To find out more in what's involved Click Here Please contact the Parish Clerk if you are interested in representing your local community by email: Parish.Clerk@Tivetshall.org.uk

 Your Parish Council is made up of seven seats, and is in the Dickleburgh Ward of South Norfolk Council.
 Councillors represent residents of both St Mary and St Margaret.